SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F

-\citet{sciostar} show how to use \autoref{thm:syntactic-equality} to prove soundness and Robust Relational Hyperproperty Preservation in their setting for IO.
-We prove the criteria for our setting with state by following their proofs.
-In particular, \secrefstar{} allows one to statically verify that a partial program satisfies a post-condition $\psi$.
+\secrefstar{} allows one to statically verify that a partial program satisfies a post-condition $\psi$.
 We prove a soundness theorem that guarantees that compiling the partial program and then linking it with arbitrary unverified code produces a whole target program that also satisfies the post-condition $\psi$ (when the partial program has initial control).

 \begin{theorem}[Soundness] $\forall I^S.\ \forall P:\mathsf{prog}^S\ I^S.\ \forall C^T:\mathsf{ctx}^T\ \cmp{I^S}.\ \mathsf{beh}(C^T[\cmp{P}])\subseteq I\overset{S}{.}\psi$ \end{theorem} \begin{proof}[Proof sketch.]
 We rewrite the goal with \autoref{thm:syntactic-equality} to $C^T[\cmp{P}] = \bak{C^T}[P]$.
 Now, $\bak{C^T}[P]$ builds a whole source program and we can apply \autoref{thm:sem-source-whole-programs}. \end{proof}